 Anyway, I ran into a situation the other day that calls for some comment.

 I first checked the veterinarian’s label.
-It was correct but now I needed to see the manufacturer’s label beneath.
-Over-labels are notoriously difficult to remove, I suppose in the name of abuse prevention, but removal CAN be accomplished with patience and perseverance.
+It was correct.
+I needed to see the manufacturer’s label beneath.
+Over-labels are notoriously difficult to remove, I suppose to prevent abuse, but with patience I was able to peel back label to see what I needed.

-I learned that the origin of this latest bottle was India and not the United States.
-(The cost was $2.10 less expensive, too.)
+I learned that the origin of this latest bottle was India and not the usual Israel.
+(The cost was $2.10 less, too.)

 The label told me that per-tablet dose hadn’t changed.
 But the tablet mass was clearly different.
 Now I needed to re-weigh and re-calculate my capsule fills.
 Here’s where it got weird.

 I won’t bore you with the 30-tablet list, but the variance between tablets quickly became clear.
 The smallest and largest measurements were 0.099 g and 0.107 g!
-Tablets from the US were way more consistent, tablet-to-tablet.
+Tablets from Israel were way more consistent, tablet-to-tablet.